 Of course, I tried complicated meal plans, but struggled with unwieldy grocery lists and cooking new recipes each night.

-And I dreaded grocery shopping.
-And I felt guilty about the amount of unused food I ended up throwing away.
+I dreaded grocery shopping, and felt guilty about the amount of unused food I ended up throwing away.

-I’ve finally ditched complicated meal planning in favor of a simpler, more streamlined system.
-Here’s how you can to!
+I’ve finally ditched complicated meal planning in favor of a simple, streamlined system, and I've never looked back.

 1 | Create a Capsule Pantry

-Basically, know your pantry, fridge and freezer essentials, buy only what you need, and know how to use what you have.
+When your pantry, fridge and freezer is filled with essentials, you'll be able to buy only what you need, and know how to use what you have.

-The Essential Six are the fundamental building blocks of any recipe: sauces, protein, cooked veggies, raw veggies, grains + bases, and toppings + extras.
+Recipe building blocks, or the Essential Six, are the essential components of any recipe: sauces, protein, cooked veggies, raw veggies, grains + bases, and toppings + extras.

 3 | Don’t Meal Plan, Meal Map